Samurai-lab/Samurai-lab/README.md

 ### About me

-I'm a software engineer! <br/>
-I can make the app work... <br/>
-...or just create an application ʕ ᵔᴥᵔ ʔ

 - 📬 have any work? do reach, [email](mailto:brazkhin.e92@gmail.com) :)
 - 📯 can ask me about anything, i will be glad to help you;
 #